RESCUING the BIBLE from FUNDAMENTALISM: A BISHOP RETHINKS the MEANING of SCRIPTURE by John Shelby Spong

 Originally published in 1991.

-John Shelby Spong is the retired Episcopal Bishop of Newark, New Jersey.
-He has written a series of books with themes similar to this one, but Rescuing the Bible from Fundamentalism is one of the earlier explorations into this topic.
+John Shelby Spong (1955-2021) was the retired Episcopal Bishop of Newark, New Jersey.
+He wrote a series of books with themes similar to this one, but Rescuing the Bible from Fundamentalism is one of the earlier explorations into this topic.
 Seeing as how it is an early look, it is a little muddled.

 Sprong makes a compelling argument that the entire Bible is not actually literal written history.
 This is an easy argument to make with some books.
 Jonah, for example, clearly has a point about people valuing things and/or revenge over other people.
 This does not mean that the book does not have value - it is my favorite book in the Bible because of the points it makes, regardless of the value of the book as a history text.